 Many Indian parents, particularly those from the rural and semi-urban areas, still consult a general practitioner for their children’s illness.
 Many families have a ‘family doctor’ who treats everyone in the household for their ailments.
 But a general practitioner’s approach to an ailment may not be suitable for a child.

 A friend of mine shares her experience: “We took our nine-month-old daughter, who had a severe cough, to a general practitioner.
 He prescribed antibiotics for her.”
 Situations like this underline the importance of consulting a specialist; in this case, a paediatrician.
 A paediatrician would have treated the cough in a way that’s more appropriate to the age and symptoms of the child.

 A paediatrician is a doctor who specialises in treating the ailments of young children.
-He is also well versed in the overall management of the health of children.
-He can also advise you on aspects like the child’s growth and development milestones, any developmental delays, nutrition, and immunisation.
+He is well-versed in the overall management of the health of children.
+He can also advise you on your child’s growth and development milestones, any developmental delays, nutrition, and immunisation.
 Usually, paediatricians have an MBBS degree with a specialisation in paediatrics leading to an MD.
 A few of them obtain a DNB certification after MBBS.
 Both these degrees are valid qualifications for practising paediatrics in India.

 - Young children are not easy to handle.
 Sick children, in particular, are the most difficult.
 At the same time, young parents are an anxious lot.
-When their child falls sick, they get worked up and are ridden with doubts.
-Some parents go overboard and suggest the treatments themselves — thanks to the ‘gyaan’ they’ve gained from the Internet or from their friends who have been through a similar situation.
-A paediatrician must be able to assure them gently and to make them understand the situation in hand.
+When their child falls sick, they get worked up and have many queries.
+Some parents go overboard and suggest the treatments themselves — thanks to the Internet or their friends who have been through a similar situation.
+A paediatrician must be able to assure them gently and make them understand the situation.
 So, the primary quality a paediatrician must have is patience.